 - (1) Business combinations: Past business combinations that occurred before the date of transition to Korean IFRS will not be retrospectively restated under Korean IFRS 1103, Business combinations. - (2) Fair value as deemed cost: The Company elects to measure certain land assets at fair value at the date of transition to Korean IFRS and use the fair value as its deemed cost.
-Valuations were made on the basis of recent market transactions on the arm's length terms by independent valuers. - (3) Cumulative translation differences: All cumulative translation gains and losses arising from foreign subsidiaries and associates as of the date of transition to Korean IFRS are reset to zero.
+Valuations were made on the basis of recent market transactions on the arm's length terms by independent third party experts. - (3) Cumulative translation differences: All cumulative translation gains and losses arising from foreign subsidiaries and associates as of the date of transition to Korean IFRS are reset to zero. - (4) Employee benefits: All accumulative actuarial gains and losses as of the date of transition to Korean IFRS are recognized.